 Airtightness is a relatively new concept to many and so in this section we’ll go through the best types of tapes to use for airtightness and weather tightness and also how to ensure a building can be made airtight.

-Airtightness as a principle allows the occupants of a building to control the amount of ventilation they need at any given time, irrespective of what the external weather conditions may be.
+Airtightness, as a principle, allows the occupants of a building to control the amount of ventilation they need at any given time, irrespective of what the external weather conditions may be.
 This ensures that the correct level of ventilation within a building can be maintained and is independent of the weather.

-Making buildings airtight is the key to ensuring the highest levels of comfort and the lowest heating requirements.
+Making buildings airtight is the key to ensuring the highest levels of comfort and health and the lowest heating requirements.
 Without good airtightness insulation has a limited ability to keep a building warm and so it is essential that it is at the forefront of the design.

 ‘You should be able to place a pencil on the line of the airtightness layer and follow it around the entire inside of the building surface, floor, walls and roof, without lifting it off the page’.

 The design of the airtightness element of the building should be simple so that the airtightness layer can be easily identified and can follow the interior of the building without interruption.
 This may involve building membranes into prefabricated structural panels, dividing structural walls into smaller sections to allow the passage of an air tightness layer or even (re) designing sections of a building in a particular way as to allow the air tightness layer to be easily installed.

 In the design stage of a project it is very useful to ask the architect to draw sections through the most awkward areas of the building to highlight any issues that may arise.
 The most complicated areas tend to be where you change the number of storey’s of a building (e.g single to double), clere storey walls, cantilevered floors and changing from flat to vaulted ceilings.
 All junctions where you have more than two elements meeting, such as two walls and a floor, require extra attention and the ability to envisage details in 3D!